 Concepts of Community: Exploring ‘Community’ in Theory, Policy and Practice Imaginaries

-Description of Activity: The conceptualisation and definition of community has been at the centre of ongoing discussion (Cohen, 1989; Day, 2006).
+In this SCCJR funded project, researchers are exploring and developing concepts of community and how these are used in research, policy and practice.
+The conceptualisation and definition of community has been at the centre of ongoing discussion (Cohen, 1989; Day, 2006).
 The persistent question ‘what is community?’, or ‘how might a community differ from the community?’ have prompted many different answers.
 The concept of community has been of particular importance to the anthropological and sociological field.
 However, many other disciplines, including philosophy, criminology, social policy, social work and political theory have sought to answer this question.
 Calhoun argues that community is not so much a place or a discrete population, but a distinct manner of relating –

 Community life can be understood as the life people lead in dense, multiplex, relatively autonomous networks of relationships.
 Community life, thus, is not a place, or simply a small-scale population aggregate, but a mode of relating, variable in extent (Calhoun, 1998:391).